hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * the client MUST authenticate the server by use of an authentication domain name using a Strict Privacy Profile as described in [@!RFC8310]
-* the server MUST validate the client is authorized for the zone transfer by using either Mutual TLS, TSIG(0)/SIG or an IP based ACL.
+* the server MUST validate the client is authorized for the zone transfer by using either Mutual TLS (mTLS), TSIG/SIG(0) or an IP based ACL.

-NOTE: Using TSIG here assumes no compromise of the client i.e. a MitM attack has not occurred which can forward the request within the fudge time limit...

-Authentication mechanisms are discussed in full in (#zone-transfer-with-dot-authentication), and transfer group policies are discussed in (#policies-for-both-axot-and-ixot).
+Authentication mechanisms are discussed in full in (#xot-authentication-models), and transfer group policies are discussed in (#policies-for-both-axot-and-ixot).

 ## XoT connections